mosscode/swing/README.md

 swing
 =====

-A crufty assortment of swing-related doo-dads that was built-up over a decade of coding
+A crufty assortment of swing-related doo-dads that we built-up over a decade of coding